kaleb-white/eggbert-analytics/docs/eggbert_architecture.md

 -   .vscode: folder has no description
 -   app: routing
+	-   (landing): folder has no description
+	-   api: folder has no description
+	-   [...response]: folder has no description
 -   core: core logic (entities, use cases, interactors, gateways, controllers)
 	-   entities: contains the project entities
 		-   surveys: survey-related entities, such as survey, response, question response, question, turn